metabase/metabase/docs/troubleshooting-guide/sync-fingerprint-scan.md

 **Explanation**

-A sync query should show up like this in your database's query execution table (using whatever role is defined in your [connection string]()):
+A sync query should show up like this in your database's query execution table (using whatever role is defined in your database connection string):

 ```sql
 SELECT TRUE